 NYU Global Urban Showcase

-The NYU Office of Global Programs and the NYU Urban Initiative are pleased to announce the first annual NYU Global Urban Showcase for NYU undergraduate students.
+The NYU Office of Global Programs and the NYU Urban Initiative are pleased to announce the second annual NYU Global Urban Showcase for NYU undergraduate students.

 Cities today are more important than ever.
 For the first time in history, a majority of the world’s population resides in cities.
 Cities shine a light on some of our greatest riches—arts and culture, innovation, diversity—and also on some of our greatest challenges—equity and social justice, environmental sustainability, and others.